Trapping in B.C.

 Fisher exclusion box

-Trappers are encouraged to use a Fisher Exclusion Box when marten trapping in areas where there is a chance of incidentally trapping fishers.
+Trappers are encouraged to use a fisher exclusion box when marten trapping in areas where there is a chance of incidentally trapping fishers.

 Fur royalty regulations and schedule

-Royalty must be paid by a person to keep the pelt or skin of a furbearing animal (not raised in captivity) lawfully taken under their trapping licence, unless that person sells the pelt or skin to a licensed fur trader.
+Royalties must be paid by a person to keep the pelt or skin of a furbearing animal (not raised in captivity) lawfully taken under their trapping licence, unless that person sells the pelt or skin to a licensed fur trader.

 Schedule of Royalties